panagenda/oe-on-az/README.md

 3. Export your tenant id by executing `export tenantId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
 4. Export your subscriptions id by executing `export subscriptionId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
 5. Export the template URL we provided you with `export template="https://xxxx.blob.core.windows.net/xxxx/xxxx.vhd"`
-6. Execute `./prep.sh` to prepare everything for Terraform
-7. Customize the `vars.tf` based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi vars.tf`)
+6. Customize the prep.sh file and adjust the location placeholder (default=West Europe) based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi prep.sh`)
+7. Execute `./prep.sh` to prepare everything for Terraform
+8. Customize the `vars.tf` based on your needs
-8. Execute `./up.sh` to deploy OfficeExpert
+9. Execute `./up.sh` to deploy OfficeExpert
-9. Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further installation steps)
+10. The Azure resources are now successfully deployed.
+Please continue with the remaining setup steps mentioned in the [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) (Page 9).
+Alternatively you can execute a final config script (only supported for the public IP setup) --> more details below [config.sh]()

 ## Deployment details